Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 By convention, core runtime functions generally return `nil` to indicate the absence of a value, e.g. looking up a value in a map with a key that is not present.

-There is no direct equivalent of a `NullPointerException` since CVM objects do not implement methods, however careless use of nils may result in type casting errors (e.g. `(+ 2 nil)`).
+There is no direct equivalent of a `NullPointerException` since CVM objects do not implement methods, however careless use of `nil`s may result in type casting errors (e.g. `(+ 2 nil)`).

 ##### Records